 On top of foreseeing us in our basic needs, group membership comes with a deeper, psychological meaning as well.
 Being able to call ourselves part of a group is what gives us a sense of identity, belonging, and even a life’s purpose.
 These are concepts that are generally higher up on Maslow’s pyramid of needs.
 Living in a society where most of our basic needs like food and security are covered, these are the goals we spend most of our time striving for.

-Group membership in eCommerce
+Group membership in online shopping

 Perhaps now more than ever, we base our shopping preferences on what others are doing.
 The internet has significantly decreased our boundaries, making it easy for us to stay up-to-date with the interests of our peers.